 Physician-scientist trained in epidemiology, with a specialty in internal medicine and subspecialty in infectious diseases.
-An award-winning author of more than 150 scholarly publications; serves as a peer reviewer for numerous scientific journals and is an associate editor for the journals International Journal of Tuberculosis and Lung Disease and Emerging Infectious Diseases.
+An award-winning author of more than 175 scholarly and evidence-based policy publications; serves as a peer reviewer for numerous scientific journals and is an associate editor for the journals International Journal of Tuberculosis and Lung Disease and Emerging Infectious Diseases.
 A native Puerto Rican, Dr. Castro speaks fluent Spanish, and has frequently served as advisor to the Puerto Rico Department of Health, the Pan American Health Organization, World Health Organization, and several Ministries of Health in countries where TB and HIV constitute major public health problems.
 In 2008 Dr. Castro was recognized by the Hispanic Officers Advisory Committee, U.S. Public Health Service Commissioned Corps with the prestigious Juan Carlos Finlay award.
 In October 22, 2011, he was profiled in The Lancet as a “Public Health Hero” by Associate Editor Pamela Das.
 In March 2014 he received the Lifetime Achievement Award from the International Union Against Tuberculosis and Lung Diseases, North America Region, and the Lifetime Achievement Award conferred by the U.S. Agency for International Development.
 In June 2016 he received the prestigious CDC Charles C. Shepard Lifetime Science Achievement Award.
 "This award recognizes individuals for a body of work contributing to public health."

 - Professor (Clinical Track), Hubert Department of Global Health, Rollins School of Public Health (RSPH), Emory University (June 2014—Present)